m1nka/blog/_posts/2025-05-23-oracle-dynamic-scaling-for-exadata-database-service-on-oracle-database-azure.markdown

 image: /images/posts/odaa-odys.webp
 date: 2025-05-23T11:27:34.588Z
 ---
 One of the main advantages of migrating databases to the cloud is the ease of scaling workloads compared to traditional on-premises environments.
-Oracle’s Exadata Database Service (ExaDB), available through Oracle Database@Azure, offers this flexibility as a managed solution.
+Oracle’s Exadata Database Service (ExaDB), available through Oracle Database@Azure, provides a managed database consolidation platform that enables online scaling of compute resources without downtime.
 While ExaDB supports online scaling without downtime, the process is generally manual and requires user intervention.

 For automated scaling, Oracle provides the **Dynamic Scaling Engine (ODyS)** to optimize database workload costs and ensure the database has the right amount of compute resources to handle variable workloads.